 HHS currently employs 67,403 "full-time equivalents," more commonly known as government bureaucrats.
-Creating a massive new government-run health care infrastructure, administering 70 new programs, and carrying out 1,697 new requirements dictated by the Secretary will require a substantial increase in the number of employees at the agency.
+Creating a massive new government-run health care plan, overseeing federally-dictated exchanges in every state, administering 70 new programs, and carrying out 1,697 new requirements dictated by the Secretary will require a substantial increase in the number of employees at the agency.

-CBO similarly estimates that it will cost between \$5 billion and \$10 billion for the Department of Health and Human Services (HHS) to implement the major provisions of this act under their jurisdiction.
+CBO similarly estimates that it will cost just as much for the Department of Health and Human Services (HHS) to implement the major provisions of this act under their jurisdiction.
 According to CBO, "Those costs would probably be at least \$5 billion to \$10 billion over 10 years."